-Your vehicle is equipped with a cupholder on the instrument panel next to the radio.
-To open the cupholder, push once on the arm and the cupholder will move into position for use.
-To close the cupholder, lift the arm up towards the instrument panel.
+Your vehicle has a cupholder on the instrument panel next to the radio.

+To open the cupholder, push once on the support and the cupholder will move into position for use.
+To close the cupholder, lift the support up towards the instrument panel.

-A molded cupholder is located on the front of the center console and two more are located at the rear of the center console.
+A cupholder is located on the front of the center console and two more are located at the rear of the center console.
 To use the rear cupholders, pull down on the lid.